sampsyo/home/_drafts/toppicks14.md

 * ["Aladdin: a Pre-RTL, Power-Performance Accelerator Simulator Enabling Large Design Space Exploration of Customized Architectures,"][aladdin] by Yakun Sophia Shao, Brandon Reagen, Gu-Yeon Wei, and David Brooks.

-  For the rare feat of publishing a no-holds-barred research tool for other architects.
+  For the rare feat of publishing a no-holds-barred architecture research tool.
 The idea is simple: Aladdin mashes up unsound dynamic profiling with optimization heuristics and pattern matching to make guesses at a reasonable hardware design.
 It sidesteps the persistent weaknesses of HLS by solving a different problem.
 Extra points for inventing something useful that we didn't know we needed.

 * ["Race Logic: a Hardware Acceleration for Dynamic Programming Algorithms,"][racelogic] by Advait Madhavan, Timothy Sherwood, and Dmitri Strukov.

   For expanding the definition of computation with a deeply wacky yet eminently implementable idea.
-Race logic is an exemplar of the balance between creativity and rigor that makes architecture research exciting.
+Race logic exemplifies the balance between creativity and rigor that makes architecture research exciting.

 * ["Flipping Bits in Memory Without Accessing Them,"][flipping] by Yoongu Kim, Ross Daly, Jeremie Kim, Chris Fallin, Ji Hye Lee, Donghyuk Lee, Chris Wilkerson, Konrad Lai, and Onur Mutlu.

-  For revealing a shocking and terrifying harbinger of the end of useful DRAM scaling.
+  For exposing a shocking and terrifying harbinger of the end of useful DRAM scaling.

 * ["Heterogeneous-Race-Free Memory Models,"][hrf] by Derek Hower, Blake Hechtman, Bradford Beckmann, Benedict Gaster, Mark Hill, Steven Reinhardt, and David Wood.

-  For asking the question: What is the *minimum* common memory consistency model that heterogeneous CPU/GPU hybrid systems should enforce?
-Put another way, what is the equivalent to "sequential consistency for race-free programs" on homogeneous multiprocessors?
+  For asking the question: What is the *minimum* common memory consistency guarantee that heterogeneous CPU/GPU hybrid systems should enforce?
+Put another way, what is the equivalent to homogeneous multiprocessors' *sequential consistency for race-free programs* baseline?
 I don't agree with all of this paper's answers, but I strongly agree with the question.

 * ["Load Value Approximation for Tackling Massive Data Sets,"][lva] by Joshua San Miguel, Mario Badr, Natalie Enright Jerger.

-  For an thorough design-space exploration that converges on an elegant, effective implementation of approximation.
+  For a thorough design-space exploration that converges on an elegant, effective implementation of approximation.
 Approximate computing is close to my heart and LVA is an exemplary execution.

 * ["Memory Persistency,"][persistency] by Steven Pelley, Peter M. Chen, and Thomas F. Wenisch.

-  For drawing a connection between memory ordering in multiprocessors and the equivalent in systems that mix non-volatile main memory with volatile caches.
+  For drawing a connection between memory ordering in multiprocessors and problems in systems that mix non-volatile main memory with volatile caches.
 The future seems inevitable: systems will get non-volatile main memories, they will combine them with volatile on-chip state, and programmability bugbears will abound.
-As with the HRF paper, I love this paper for the questions that it poses.
+As with the HRF paper above, I love memory persistency for the questions it poses.

 * ["PipeCheck: Specifying and Verifying Microarchitectural Enforcement of Memory Consistency Models,"][pipecheck] by Daniel Lustig, Michael Pellauer, and Margaret Martonosi.